 An employee who is happy in his personal and work life has higher productivity in projects or work; It is not only for the money that he gets, it is also for the work environment.

-And, you already have some experience working with distributed teams?
-Or would you like to know how to do it?
+Do you already have some experience working with distributed teams?
+Or would you like to implement this model in your company?

 - Book: ‘Distributed Teams’ The art and practice of working together while physically apart.
 John O’Duinn